 WHO AM I?

-Throughout my life, I have created several collections, for the most part biographical.
-Each particular series consists of pieces depicting a wide-range of emotions and events; from life to death, from sorrow and solace to extreme joy, and new beginnings.
+Over the course of my artistic career, I have created several painting collections, for the most part, drawn from life experiences.
+My background influences my work, along with the mix of cultures I have absorbed.
+Each particular series consists of pieces depicting a wide range of emotions and events; from life to death, from sorrow and solace to extreme joy, and new beginnings.

 ART IS DEEPLY PERSONAL AND EXPERIMENTAL

-In 2017, I suffered from a sudden single-sided, profound hearing loss, an unexpected experience that led to other debilitating health conditions.
+In 2017, I suffered from sudden unilateral deafness, an unexpected experience that led to other debilitating health conditions.

-Nevertheless, this situation was precisely the driving force for the creation of my latest collection titled The Colors of Sound.
-Through this collection, I explore the relationship between sound and life, encouraging the reflection on how we listen to our surroundings.
+Nevertheless, this situation was precisely the driving force for the creation of my latest series titled The Colors of Sound.
+Through the paintings of this collection, I aim to explore the relationship between sound and life, to consider how we make sense of our surroundings through what we can hear.

 ART: MY LIFE AND MY SAVIOR.

-There are many misconceptions sorrounding hearing loss and vestibular disorders.
-The "BUT-YOU-DON'T-LOOK-SICK" stigma behind chronic health conditions and mental illnesses is the assumption that someone is healthy just because they look "OK" on the outside can be truly frustrating, painful, and isolating.
+There are many misconceptions surrounding hearing loss and vestibular disorders.
+The "BUT YOU DON'T LOOK SICK" stigma behind chronic health conditions and mental illnesses is the assumption that someone is healthy just because they look "OK" on the outside can be truly frustrating, painful, and isolating.